The C2 Method

 The same people, start to finish.

 Here's something we've noticed over years of project work: the problems that derail a project almost never happen within a phase.
-They happen between phases — in the white space where one team hands off to another and nobody quite owns the transition.
+They happen between phases.
+In the white space where one team hands off to another and nobody quite owns the transition.

 The engineer who understood why a valve was specified that way has moved on by the time the commissioning team asks about it.
 The procurement team that negotiated the contract doesn't know what the construction team is discovering on site.
 The safety plan written at the start hasn't been updated since.